marcusoftnet/marcusoftnet.github.io/_posts/2018-03-14-my-top--books.md

 [Principles of product development flow](https://www.amazon.com/Principles-Product-Development-Flow-Generation-ebook/dp/B007TKU0O0/ref=sr_1_1?s=books&ie=UTF8&qid=1521040739&sr=1-1&keywords=Principles+of+product+development+flow).
 This is a must-read.
 But when you do you have to commit to reading it.
 Because it's tough and dense.
-Don't take my word for it, the author Dr. Reinertseen, warns the reader about this in the foreword.
+Don't take my word for it, the author Dr Reinertseen, warns the reader about this in the foreword.
 A perfect book-club book.

 But for those who dare - this is an absolute gem of a book.
 When I read it I saw many of the things that I just took as good practice and ideas explained and laid out in a new light.
 There are SO (175 principles I think) good things in this book that it's hard to take in, really.
 But it's well explained.